 On a sunny, pleasant afternoon two years ago while doing some weeding in our front succulents garden I perched a realistic-looking toy turtle atop a boulder.
-I did it spontaneously to humor myself.
-I had no idea that it would evolve into “a thing”.
+I had done it spontaneously to humor myself.
+I had no idea that it would evolve into a very pleasant “thing”.
 Before long I was no longer humoring only myself.

 A day or two later from inside our home I heard the voice of a small child beckoning his mother.
 “Mommy, look!
 There’s a tawtul!”
 I looked out the window in time to see the mother and her son pointing and smiling at the boulder’s occupant.
 I smiled, feeling a warm happy glow.
 It reminded me of the precious moments with my own children many years ago.

 Before long I created a turtle family.
-A mommy, daddy and baby turtle shared the home boulder.
+A mommy, daddy and baby turtle share the home boulder.

-They seemed to be having some family turtle time while basking in the sun.
+They seem to be having some family turtle time while basking in the sun.

 Word spread through the toy wild kingdom.
 Families and groups of various species began migrating.
-On another garden rock a mother sow was nursing her piglets.
+On another garden rock a mother sow nurses her piglets.

-A daddy panda bear and his cub were looking out from branches of the manzanita tree not far from where the silverback gorilla and the orangutan were nervously eyeing a dragon perched on another branch.
+A daddy panda bear and his cub look out from branches of the manzanita tree not far from where the silverback gorilla and the orangutan nervously eye a dragon perched on another branch.
 Scouting the kingdom from the rear is a family of three meerkats, straight out of Meerkat Manor.

-Below them a group of horses grazed, a unicorn having been welcomed into the group.
+Below them a group of horses graze, a unicorn having been welcomed into the group.

-Across the way, closer to the sidewalk, a grouping of bears was foraging.
-It mattered not one bit that one of them was a polar bear.
+Across the way, closer to the sidewalk, a grouping of bears forage.
+It matters not one bit that one of them is a polar bear.
 If only humans could be so welcoming of “the other”!

 “Daddy, look!
 There’s a daddy snake and baby snake on that rock!”